Notnow Collective did not get the ACE Emergency funding.

-Arts Council were great, fully understood our position and reasoning, and agreed we ring-fence the remainder of the money to resume the tour when theatres re-open.
-They recognised how important it is for us to reachliveaudiences and participants with this liveevent.
-We would also like to pride ourselves in being able to give immediate work to our freelance team, as soon as we are good to go.
-We all now we’ll need it.
+Arts Council were great, fully understood our position and reasoning, and agreed we ring-fence the remainder of the grant they’d previously awarded us for Pepper & Honey, to resume the tour when theatres re-open.
+They recognised how important it is for us to reach live audiences and participants with this live event.
+We would also like to pride ourselves in being able to give immediate work to our freelance team again, as soon as we are good to go.
+We all know we’ll need it.

-Right now, hanging over us are the ongoing expenses we cannot stop, avoid or reduce: they need to be extended for at least 7 months if we are to resume our tour.
+Right now, hanging over us are the ongoing expenses we cannot stop, avoid or reduce: they need to be extended for at least 7 months before we can resume our tour.

-To finance these expenses we will either have to pay from our own pockets (as self-employed workers who have no savings and currently, no income) or we will need to cut into the ring-fenced pot, subsequently look at cutting the number of shows, or participation activity.
+To finance these expenses we will either have to pay from our own pockets (as self-employed workers who have no savings and currently, no income) or we will need to cut into the ring-fenced pot, thus reducing the budget for the future tour which will mean we have to reduce the number of performances and/or the participation activity.

 Inevitably, the sensation of “not being relevant enough” seeps in.

 We are a young company, made up of passionate, visionary freelancers with caring responsibilities, with four passionate, hard-core, relentless years behind us.
-Like many from this industry, (and despite business mentoring telling us otherwise!)
-Notnow Collective is made up of many personal sacrifices, and too many long or unpaid hours.
-This is reality of many in the independent sector – the passion often drives us forwards.
+No parent-bank roll, no granny-service.
+Like many from this industry (and despite business mentors telling us otherwise!), Notnow Collective is made up of many personal sacrifices, and too many long or unpaid hours.
+This is the reality of many in the independent theatre sector – the passion often drives us forwards.
 We are not alone.